 Unlike climate change high-level policy development, ICTs have been part of global development agendas, albeit in a limited capacity.

-At the 1992 UN Earth Summit in Rio de Janeiro, emerging digital technologies were mainly a non-issue.
+Emerging digital technologies were mainly a non-issue at the 1992 UN Earth Summit in Rio de Janeiro.
 Still, the Summit’s outcome document, Agenda 21 (United Nations, 1994), included two references to “information technology.”
 The first called for increased access to ICT, a recurring theme since then.
 The second suggested research and development of relevant hardware, software, and other information technology components to tackle the specific needs of developing countries.
 However, while mentioning data, information, and knowledge, the Agenda’s Chapter 40, Information for Decision Makers, failed to find any links to the new ICTs.

 In hindsight, the UN 2000 Millennium Declaration (United Nations, 2000) and the 2001 MDGs pushed SD back.
 Instead, the global development agenda steered towards poverty reduction, health, education, gender, and human rights, making SD one of the eight core goals, albeit rebranded as environmental sustainability.
 On the other hand, ICTs gained significant territory as they captured one of the targets of MDG Eight, which focused on promoting the then-emerging concept of public-private partnerships.
 Its scope, however, matched that of Agenda 21, emphasizing access only.
 Thereby, links between ICTs and all other goals and targets were still missing in action.

 While supporting many of the now-defunct MDGs, the 2015 UN SDGs added seven new global goals addressing specific SD issues.
-And although the SDG official document avoided the acronym, ICTs gained important ground.
+Although the SDG official document avoided the acronym, ICTs gained important ground.
 The access target was preserved but limited to the least developed countries.
-And for the first time, digital technologies were seen as part of the solution to achieving education, gender equality, and science, technology and innovation targets.
+For the first time, digital technologies were seen as part of the solution to achieving education, gender equality, and science, technology and innovation targets.

 From a developmental viewpoint, ICTs should be seen as catalysts first and foremost.
 In chemistry, a catalyst is an agent that promotes transformation without being transformed in the process.
 In this light, as catalysts, ICTs can continuously amplify development processes, accelerate the achievement of development goals and targets, and transform how development gaps are tackled (Zambrano, 2021).